waleedkhalid1/nn-dataset-1/README.md

 The main usage scenario:
 1. Add a new neural network model into the `ab/nn/datasets` directory.
-2. Run the automated training process for the new model (e.g., trining pipeline configuration for ComplexNet):
+2. Run the automated training process for the new model (e.g., ComplexNet training pipeline configuration):
 ```bash
 python run.py -c img_classification-cifar10-acc-cifar10_norm-ComplexNet
 ```